twilio-labs/function-templates/mcp-server/README.md

 twilio serverless:start
 ```

-5. Open the web page at https://localhost:3000/index.html and enter your phone number to test

 ℹ️ Check the developer console and terminal for any errors, make sure you've set your environment variables.

 ## Deploying